 Today, the Drum Major serves as the senior enlisted member of “The President’s Own” and is responsible for the band’s appearance, ceremonial drill, and military decorum.
 He is charged with directing the band in ceremonial commitments including the Inaugural Parade, and regularly leads the band in review for U.S. Presidents, Heads of State, and international dignitaries.
 The Drum Major’s uniform is unique.
 He wears a bearskin headpiece and carries a mace, used to signal commands to the musicians.
 The ornate sash worn across his chest is called a baldric, and is embroidered with the band’s crest and the Marine Corps’ battle honors.

-There have been thirty-seven Drum Majors serving in the U.S. Marine Band.
 The Drum Majors listed here served during/after the 1861 Act of Congress that separated the position of Drum Major from that of Leader.